abdolence/redacter-rs/README.md

 - The accuracy of redaction depends on the DLP model, so don't rely on it as the only security measure.
 - The tool was mostly design to redact files internally.
 Not recommended use it in public environments without proper security measures and manual review.
+- Integrity of the files is not guaranteed due to DLP implementation specifics.
+Some of the formats such as HTML/XML/JSON may be corrupted after redaction since they treated as text.
 - Use it at your own risk.
 The author is not responsible for any data loss or security breaches.

 ## Licence